 1 red, yellow, or orange bell pepper, diced

 1 yellow summer squash, diced

 1 28-ounce can tomato sauce (look for no sugar, no oil)

 Heat a medium size nonstick stock pot (like Scanpan, my personal favorite) over medium-high heat.
 Add the onion, and dry-sauté until the onion becomes translucent.
 Sprinkle a little bit of water as needed to prevent sticking to the pan.

-Once the onion is tender, add the red pepper, zucchini, summer squash, and jalapeño, and continue to cook for a few minutes more until the vegetables are just tender.
+Once the onion is tender, add the garlic, bell pepper, zucchini, summer squash, and jalapeño, and continue to cook for a few minutes more until the vegetables are just tender.
 Mix in lentils and tomato sauce.
 Bring mixture to a boil, stirring thoroughly.
 Immediately cover the pot, reduce heat, and continue to simmer, covered, for a few more minutes, just until sauce is slightly thickened.
 Season with salt and pepper.